 Provision for estimated warranty costs, (if any) is made in the period in which such costs become probable and is periodically adjusted to reflect actual experience.
 The Company historically has not been subject to significant warranty provisions.
-The Company's Consolidated Balance Sheets at December 31, 2011 and 2010 included \$0.1 million related to warranty costs.
+The Company's Consolidated Balance Sheets at December 31, 2011 included \$0.1 million related to warranty costs, which expired in 2012.